VSCodeVim/Vim/README.md

     ]
 ```

-- Bind `p` in visual mode to paste without overriding the current register
+- Bind `p` in visual mode to paste without overriding the current register:

 ```json
     "vim.visualModeKeyBindingsNonRecursive": [